 Food should be medicine; medicine should be food. - African proverb.

 Types of fermentation include 'wild fermentation' and 'culture fermentation'.
 In wild fermentation, microorganisms already in the environment cause food to ferment.
 For example, injera, the Ethiopian flatbread, ferments due to wild yeast in the environment and the natural yeast within teff flour.
 Culture fermentation uses a 'starter' to ferment foods.
-Fermenters sometimes use some of a previous ferment to start a new batch.
+Fermenters sometimes use some of a previous ferment to start a new batch (Also, known as 'backslopping').
 For example, when making ginger beer.
+Methods of fermentation include smoking, curing, brining.

 Fermentation has been part of human diets for thousands of years.
 It has many health benefits including:

 The Transatlantic Slave Trade and globalisation have had profound impacts on the fermenting traditions of Africa and the diaspora.
-For example, commercial rum production has links to indigenous Caribbeans including the Taino, Guanahatabey, and Kalinago peoples, as well as the traditions of enslaved Africans.
+For example, commercial rum production has links to indigenous Caribbeans, as well as the traditions of enslaved Africans, and Europeans.
 This project aims to explore the wealth of African and diasporan fermentation practices, old and new.

 Fermenting has traditionally been a way to preserve food.
 Making foods last longer can help save money.
 In these tough times, we’re all looking for ways spend less on food while still enjoying a tasty, healthy food.
 Fermenting also increases the nutritional value of foods.
 Win-win.